Ex-convict charged with murdering elderly Watertown woman in August

 Melendez was arrested five times on felony criminal contempt charges between mid-July and Aug.
 27, including once each on Aug.
 25 and Aug.
 27, with the Aug.
 27 arrest based on a complaint of an incident that occurred Aug.
 26. On each of the first four arrests, he was released without bail, although one criminal contempt count lodged in July was dismissed following a preliminary hearing in City Court.

-According to court documents, at the time of the final three arrests, Melendez provided police with either Eves's address or an adjacent apartment as his address.
-District Attorney Kristyna S. Mills declined comment on the nature of the relationship between Melendez and Eves beyond saying they knew each other.
+According to court documents, at the time of the final three arrests, Melendez provided police with either Eves's Eimicke Place address or an adjacent apartment as his address.
+District Attorney Kristyna S. Mills declined to comment on the nature of the relationship between Melendez and Eves beyond saying that they knew each other.

 In July, Melendez was charged with criminal contempt and criminal obstruction of breathing, among other counts.
-Details about that case were unavailable Friday, but following his July 14 arraignment in City Court, he was placed on pre-trial release under probation supervision and Judge Eric T. Swartz issued an ordered an of protection on the alleged victim's behalf.
+Details about that case were unavailable Friday, but following his July 14 arraignment in City Court, he was placed on pre-trial release under probation supervision and Judge Eric T. Swartz issued an order of protection on the presumed victim's behalf.
 He was again arrested July 19 on a criminal contempt charge, although that was the count dismissed following a hearing.

 On Aug.
 16, Melendez was charged with criminal contempt after a Department of Social Services caseworker told police he saw Melendez and Yanaliz Sanchez-Davilla walking together on Washington Street, with the caseworker informing police he was familiar with both parties and was aware that Sanchez-Davilla held an order of protection against Melendez.
 Melendez was arraigned in City Court and ordered to continue on pre-trial release.